Setup with Nix flakes

 The full suite of Nix tooling is broad and deep.
 There’s even a dedicated programming language, called Nix expressions.
 Learn more with the NixOS Wiki or the Pills Tutorial.
 The NixOS community chat on matrix.to is active and helpful.

-Fixing the SUID sandbox error in Ubuntu 24.04
+Fixing the SUID sandbox error in Ubuntu 24.04 and later

 Ubuntu 24.04 introduced an AppArmor security policy that causes hc spin, which is used to test applications and their UIs, to fail with a fatal error.
 If you have a package.json that lists @holochain/hc-spin as a dev dependency, you may see this error message: